Five-Day Ojai Writing Retreat with Alan Watt

 - Ann Patchett

 The Ojai Retreat is a secluded 12-room enclave set on 5 bucolic acres and surrounded by mountains.
 It’s mid-October, and the weather couldn’t be more perfect.
 (Is there a word for that breeze that is warm and cool at the same time, so gentle that it feels almost too intimate?)
-You walk the paths of the retreat through the lavender and jasmine to the main house where supper awaits — a sumptuous, organic vegetarian feast paired with some of the region’s best wines.
-You greet your fellow writers and raise a glass to one another in praise of another day of productive work.
+You step out of your own private cottage with all of the modern amenities, and walk the paths lined with lavender and jasmine up to the main house for your late morning story structure workshop.
+The afternoon is open for you to write, wander the grounds, and lose yourself in your imagination before meeting up for supper — a sumptuous, organic vegetarian feast paired with some of the region’s best wines.
+You greet your fellow writers and raise a glass to one another in praise of another day of productive work, then settle into the main house for our nightly salon to share your work.

 6 – 11 AM – Personal writing time/free time